Along Came a Spider Pavilion: Big Spiders Are Back at the Natural History Museum

 While some may ring in the Halloween season by smearing shrubs with 99-cent store fuzzy webbing and plastic spiders, the arachnid purists over at the Natural History Museum have a more organic approach.
-Each autumn a screened pavilion on the museum’s South Lawn becomes home to more free-range, eight-legged tenants than anyone in his right mind could want – in short, an arachnophobe’s worst nightmare and an eight-year-old boy’s version of heaven.
+This weekend the screened pavilion on the museum’s South Lawn becomes seasonal home to more free-range, eight-legged tenants than anyone in his right mind could want – in short, an arachnophobe’s worst nightmare and an eight-year-old boy’s version of heaven.

 We have paid several visits to the museum’s springtime Butterfly Pavilion through the years, joining the throngs of smiling families oohing, ahhing, and extending fingers.
-The Spider Pavilion crowd behaves quite differently – more along the lines of gasping, shuddering, and shrinking away.
-I didn’t see a single visitor needing a reminder not to touch.
+The fall Spider Pavilion crowd behaves quite differently – more along the lines of gasping, shuddering, and shrinking away.
+I've never seen a single spider house visitor needing a reminder not to touch.
 Enormous creatures (on the scale of what you don't want to find in your bathtub) perch in the center of doubly enormous webs, hanging out and waiting for museum staff to toss a few worms and grasshoppers their way.

 The dramatic looking spiders journey here from as far away as the swamps of Louisiana, though local varieties are also represented.
 Breeds inclined to sit in their webs are chosen for the exhibit, and we learned that only females are selected because the she-spiders are so much bigger than the he-spiders.
 A few dangerous spiders (e.g. black and brown widows and brown recluses) are displayed in a glass case outside the main exhibit; the spiders spinning free are those not considered dangerous to humans.